originphp/website/source/docs/view/date-helper.md

 ## Parsing

+If you need to manually parse dates etc, use the Date utility.
 The date formatter assumes that the dates that you are formatting are in MySQL format, e.g. Y-m-d H:i:s.
 You can use the Date utility to delocalize user submitted data to convert to this format and timezone.

 This can be done in middleware, the controller or model.
 The simplest way is to use the model callbacks such as `beforeValidate` or `beforeSave`.